-Here’s a cool idea I happened upon the other day, what if we took skill tree icons from a game, dissected them, and then used them for IRL applications?
-For instance, one could arrange a little map of abilities that efficiently communicates one’s skill range to prospects and not only that, it would map out your areas of interest.
-Understanding those skills, that you aspire to learn, gives more information than just an accumulation of current knowledge.
-The framework of how the nodes relate offers critical context and indicates where your future interests will lead.
+A neat idea came to me the other day, what if we took skill tree icons from a game, dissected them, and then used them for IRL applications, like resumes?
+For instance, one could arrange a little map of abilities that efficiently communicates one’s skill range to prospects and not only that, it would map out your areas of interest visually.
+A visual map of skills would help managers quickly assess your placement potential as compared to a legacy type-only resume.

 A skill-tree not only shows current skills, but implies a direction of skill study going forward into the future.
 Understanding those skills, that you aspire to learn, gives more information than just an accumulation of current knowledge.
 The framework of how the nodes relate offers critical context and indicates where your future interests will lead.
 Certainly this must help employers make the decision to hire you.